marmelab/coPostgresQuery/README.md

 - table: the table name
 - updatableFields: the fields that can be updated
-- idFields: the fields used to select the target entity (default: `id`)
+- idField: the field to use to select each document
+- idFields: array of idField, to use in place of idField if table has several ids.
 - returnFields: the fields to be returned in the result
-- allowPrimaryKeyUpdate: if true allows to update primary keys value

 #### Parameters

-- ids: either a single value for a single id, or a literal for several id:`{ id1: value, id2: otherValue }`
+- ids: either a single value for a single id, or a literal for several id:`{ id1: value, id2: otherValue }`.
+All configured idField must be given a value.
 - data: a literal specifying the field to update

 ### deleteOne